AsyncSan/promptlab.github.io/category/sql.md

 layout: category
 title: SQL
 slug: sql
-description: A category for sql related posts.
+description: A category for sql related posts and prompts.
 ---